sea-of-stuff/sos/sos-experiments/README.md

 ## Running an experiment locally

-The experiment can also be run locally, by running the main methods for the experiments.
+The experiment can also be run locally, by running its main method.

 ## Experiment Configuration